baizmandesign/automagicalinks/README.md

 # automagicalinks

 This WordPress plugin automagically converts text in the body of your pages whose name corresponds to webpages on your website into links.
-For example, if you have a webpage entitled "Foo Bar" on your website, when the words "Foo Bar" appear in the text of a page's body, they'll automatically be linked to the "Foo Bar" webpage.
+For example, if you have a webpage entitled "Foo Bar" on your website, when the words "Foo Bar" appear in the text of a page named "Hello World," the words will automatically be linked to the "Foo Bar" webpage.

 To disable a word or phrase from automagically being linked, define and use escape characters on a per-phrase instance.
 Or add them to a list of global exclusions on the plugin options page.